 ARTICLE VII: DUTIES OF PRODUCTION COMMITTEE CHAIRPERSONS

-Section 1: Play Reading: The chairperson shall select a committee of at least five persons, including one board member and at least one play director, and other members from the general membership.
+Section 1: Script Reading: The chairperson shall select a committee of at least five persons, including one board member and at least one play director, and other members from the general membership.
 The chairperson shall maintain the collection of plays and distribute them to committee members for reading and study.
 The committee shall present their suggested plays for the following season to the full Board no later than March.
-The play reading chairperson shall be responsible for coordinating with any paid staff for the ordering sufficient copies of each play for the following season as soon as possible after the annual meeting, submitting the invoices for payment of royalties for these plays to the treasurer.
+The script reading chairperson shall be responsible for coordinating with any paid staff for the ordering sufficient copies of each play for the following season as soon as possible after the annual meeting, submitting the invoices for payment of royalties for these plays to the treasurer.
 The exception to this would be for the musical shows, as these scripts and music books are rented and need to be returned after the show is completed.

 Section 2: Costumes: The chairperson oversees and maintains the costume collection and shall have complete control over the loaning and renting of costumes.
 The chairperson shall be the costumer for at least one play of his or her choosing and may serve as costumer for additional shows if agreed upon by the director of that show.
 The costume chairperson shall work with each director to find a costumer for the other productions.
 The chairperson will provide some written guidelines for the costumer to follow and be available to answer questions as the need arises.